koithos/kimspect/README.md

 # Kelper

 A CLI tool to query Kubernetes pod images and their registries.
-Kelper helps you quickly inspect container images running in your Kubernetes clusters, with support for filtering by namespace and node.
+Kelper helps you quickly inspect container images running in your Kubernetes clusters, with support for filtering by namespace, node, and pod name.

 ## Features

 - List all pod images in a namespace
 - Filter pod images by node name
+- Filter pod images by pod name
 - Display image details in a clean tabular format
 - Show image names and versions separately
 - Identify image registries